 Helen holds a Senior Lectureship at the Liverpool Centre for Advanced Policing Studies (LCAPS).
-Helen is programme leader for Policing & Forensic Psychology, and module leader for Advanced Research Skills (masters level) and Evidence Based Policing (undergraduate and postgraduate modules).
+Helen is programme leader for Policing & Forensic Psychology, and module leader for Advanced Research Skills (level 7) and Evidence Based Policing (undergraduate and postgraduate modules).
 Other teaching responsibilities include contemporary (policing) issues, multi-agency partnerships and governance & accountability.
 Helen is also a member of the LCAPS Ethics Committee and School Management Team.

 Prior to joining academia full-time in September 2017, Helen has almost fifteen years experience working in the police service.
 For most of her career, Helen held the role of Head of Corporate Analysis at Merseyside police (having joined the force as an Analyst in 2003), leading a large team of analysts and researchers.
 This role involved identifying emerging issues and priorities for the police force and presenting recommendations to chief officers (and wider audiences) to inform decision-making.
 Throughout this role, Helen developed networks with a range of academic institutions (and partnership agencies) and is passionate about bridging principles from research and academia into policy and practice.